wwcodemanila/WWCodeManila-PHP/docs/contents/audit.md

 ![crud table](crud_tbl.png)

-In this article, we will cover adding audit trail/log to our CRUD.
+In this article, we will cover adding audit trail to our CRUD app.

 !>Audit trails are implemented to maintain a record of system activity.
 This is to keep track of what changes were made to the database, and by whom.